silverjuke/silverjuke/docs/command-line.md

 * --addcredit=NUM
   Adds the numer of credits (tracks that may be enqueued) to the credit system.
-  This option only work if the option "Credits may be added by external programs" is enabled in the kiosk mode settings.
+  This option only works if the option "Credits may be added by external programs" is enabled in the kiosk mode settings.

 * --setcredit=NUM
   Sets the number of credits.
-This option only work if the option "Credits may be added by external programs" is enabled in the kiosk mode settings.
+This option only works if the option "Credits may be added by external programs" is enabled in the kiosk mode settings.

 * --skiperrors